-XI.
-OWD Notification
+X. OWD Notification

-One the LWDB has approved the One-Stop certification, an executed certification page for each site must be submitted to OWD.
-The completed certification tools do not need to be submitted to OWD.
+Completed certification tools do not need to be submitted to OWD.
 They will be retained for review during the OWD annual onsite monitoring.

 If any prospective site identified in the MOU is not certified, the LWDB must provide an explanation and justification as to why.
 The completed certification documents must be sent to OWD.
 OWD may provide technical assistance to remedy the failed certification.